matthiasprobst/python-sample-package/README.md

     pip install ".[complete]"

-To only install special functionality, e.g. only vtk support in addition to core dependendies, run:
+To only install special functionality, e.g. only vtk support in addition to core dependencies, run:

     pip install (-e) ".[docs]"